shruti0809-raj/shruti0809-raj/README.md

 ## Writing

-The AI Divide: A New Phase of Global Inequality
+From Convergence to Divergence: How AI is reshaping Global Gaps
-Published in ET Edge Insights
+Published in Economic Times Edge Insights (a leading news media channel in India) - https://etedge-insights.com/technology/artificial-intelligence/from-convergence-to-divergence-how-ai-is-reshaping-global-gaps/

-Ongoing writing on technology, policy, and global systems
+From Control to Sovereignty: The next phase of the AI Race Published in FINS (Forum for Integrated National Security) fortnightly e-Bulletin vol 6 issue 17 - https://www.linkedin.com/feed/update/urn:li:activity:7447861705466019840/

+Published in The Pioneer

 ## Links